-An Official Withdrawal occurs when the student completes a STI Termination Form and submits it to the Registrar's Office.
-The date the form is received by the Registrar's Office will be regarded as the student's last day of attendance, and refunds of tuition and fees will be calculated based on this date.
+Students completely withdrawing from all coursework after the drop/add period has expired will have refunds of tuition and fees calculated based on the date the termination form was received in the Registrar's Office.
 See the Business Office in Room 204 of the Mickelson Building for a refund schedule.
 (See the Calculation of Refunds and Earned Financial Aid section for more information.)

-Students officially withdrawing before the last four weeks of the semester (two weeks of summer), will receive withdrawal grades (W) for all courses for the semester.
-Letter grades will be issued for withdrawals during the last four weeks of the semester (two weeks of summer).
+If the proper paperwork is not completed, the student is still responsible for full payment of the course and all courses will be graded accordingly.
+Students completing and submitting the proper termination paperwork before the last four weeks of the semester (two weeks of the summer semester) will receive withdrawal grades (W) for all courses for the semester.
+Letter grades will be issued for all course withdrawals during the last four weeks of the semester (two weeks of the summer semester).